hmix/telegram_bot_frontend/README.md

 # telegram_bot_frontend

+sets up a bot that asks the user for help and sends her to the corresponding channel

+- medical-room
+- pyschologist
+- room for new members

+## installation & setup

-the repository is using poetry
+the repository is using a docker container (with a poetry-environment inside)

-install with `poetry install`
+build the container with `docker-compose build`

-environment variables are set via an `.env` file
+set the environment variables in the `.env` file (see: `.env.example`)

+start with `docker-compose up`

+## shared-pads

 collaborative markdown pad:
 https://notes.status.im/_zy_XbciTQqQDzVrnTJ7TA?edit